 When deciding whether to incorporate tablets into your curriculum, it’s key to define your ultimate goals and major stakeholders.
 Unanimous acceptance is crucial to make the new initiative work despite the possible downsides.

-Tablets prepare students for the future workplace, they give confidence and creative tools unrivalled by traditional classroom infrastructure, and they engage those who are hard to reach and motivate.
+Tablets prepare students for the future workplace, they give confidence and creative tools unrivaled by traditional classroom infrastructure, and they engage those who are hard to reach and motivate.
 Last but not least, they just help our kids and ourselves speak the same language – that’s an opportunity you really don’t want to squander.

 Can you think of any other advantages of using tablets in the classroom?
 Join the conversation, I’d love to hear them!